Key stages covered

 You will rarely come across a leader who will completely dismiss the need to accommodate people with disabilities, but do not mistake smiling and nodding for support.

-Discuss next steps, ask for timelines and clarify specifics on who to follow up with and when.
+Define next steps, relate timelines and clarify specifics on who will follow up and when.

 Don’t think you’ll only do this once

-Even in healthy organizations, leadership changes, adjusts and reorganizes on a regular basis.
+Especially in healthy organizations, leadership changes, priorities shift and reoganizations occur.
 Keep your presentations fresh and be prepared to make the same case with every new change in management.